 Runners: We save money for new shoes, new workout clothing and of course races.
 Don’t forget the newest GPS watch.
 The smaller the watch, the more money it is.
 Without these things we can’t do what we love!
 Right?

 Non-runners: Non-runners know how to make their features look great.
 They spend an hour preparing for the day and look flawless every single day.
+They have time to hit every last detail, all while looking through the best wrinkle cream reviews to boot.
 Each outfit is perfect.

 Runners: Runners have mastered the ability to shower and put on makeup within 10 minutes.
 Did they just workout on the treadmill or are those fashionable leggings?
 The world may never know…Good thing fashion has evolved into a lot more comfort.